Did You Know...

 - Gain practical tips and strategies to introduce early literacy skills successfully.

-This Workshop Is For:
+This Webinar Is For:

 - Parents of autistic children who show an interest in books, letters and matching activities.